Charles Frederick White: Family and education

 White was born in Tetbury in Gloucestershire in 1863, the son of Frederick and Ruth White.
 He was educated privately in Tetbury.
 In 1881 he married Alice Charlesworth of Bonsall, Derbyshire.
 They had one son and five daughters.
 White's son, also called Charles Frederick (1891–1956), inherited his father's political activism, although in the Labour rather than the Liberal interest.

 Career

 White was originally a boot and shoemaker and dealer by trade but he gave this up to go into politics full-time by becoming a registration and political agent for the Liberal Party in the West Derbyshire area.
 He also acted as agent for Barnet Kenyon, the Derbyshire Miners' Association candidate at Chesterfield.

 Politics

 Local politics

 As well as working as a political agent for the Liberal Party, White also went into local government politics.
-From 1898 to at least 1903 he was a member of the Bonsall Urban District Council, while by 1913 he was chairman of the Matlock Bath Urban District Council.
+From 1898 to at least 1903 he was a member of Bonsall Urban District Council, while by 1913 he was chairman of the Matlock Bath Urban District Council.
 He was for four years an elected member of Derbyshire County Council and held the position of magistrate by virtue of being Chairman of a Local Authority.